How good is your French? Find out your precise level and competence when you take the French proficiency test.

 Do you want to settle in Canada?

-Well, then TEF Canada is a definite exam to pass and get additional points.
+Well, then TEF Canada is the exam you need to pass and get additional points.

 You need to get CLB 7 or above for this bonus point, which is more or less comparable to DELF B2.